finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **get_support_roles**
 > SupportRolesResponse get_support_roles()

-[EARLY ACCESS] GetSupportRoles: Get mapping of support roles, the internal representation to a human friendly representation
+GetSupportRoles: Get mapping of support roles, the internal representation to a human friendly representation

 Get mapping of support roles, the internal representation to a human friendly representation